lit-element vs lit-html

 Choose LitHtml if your primary need is an efficient templating engine for rendering HTML.
 It is suitable for applications where you want to create dynamic content without the overhead of a full framework, and you prefer a lightweight solution for rendering views.

-README for lit-html
+README for lit-element

 Build Status Published on npm Join our Discord Mentioned in Awesome Lit